Plymouth Colony: First Thanksgiving

-Word quickly spread among the Indigenous tribes of Standish's attack; many Natives abandoned their villages and fled the area.
+Word quickly spread among the Indigenous tribes of Standish's attack; many abandoned their villages and fled the area.
 As noted by Philbrick: "Standish's raid had irreparably damaged the human ecology of the region ...
 It was some time before a new equilibrium came to the region."
-Edward Winslow reports in his 1624 memoirs Good News from New England that "they forsook their houses, running to and fro like men distracted, living in swamps and other desert places, and so brought manifold diseases amongst themselves, whereof very many are dead".
-The Pilgrims lost the trade in furs which they had enjoyed with the local tribes, and which was their main source of income for paying off their debts to the Merchant Adventurers.
-Rather than strengthening their position, Standish's raid had disastrous consequences for the colony, as attested by William Bradford in a letter to the Merchant Adventurers: "we had much damaged our trade, for there where we had most skins the Indians are run away from their habitations".
-The only positive effect of Standish's raid seemed to be the increased power of the Massasoit-led Wampanoag tribe, the Pilgrims' closest ally in the region.
+Edward Winslow reports in his 1624 memoirs Good News from New England that "they forsook their houses, running to and fro like men distracted, living in swamps and other desert places, and so brought manifold diseases amongst themselves, whereof very many are dead."
+The Pilgrims lost the trade in furs which they had enjoyed with the local tribes, their main source of income to pay their debt to the Merchant Adventurers.
+The raid had disastrous consequences for the colony, as attested by William Bradford in a letter to the Merchant Adventurers: "we had much damaged our trade, for there where we had most skins the Indians are run away from their habitations."
+The only positive effect seemed to be the increased power of Massasoit and the Wampanoags, the Pilgrims' closest ally in the region.